 The Queen has always been a keen horsewoman and at the first show she won the Pony and Dogcart class.
 Since then Her Majesty has entered many homebred horses and ponies in classes at the show.
 The British Royal family continue to be keen supporters of the Show to this day.
 His Royal Highness, The Duke of Edinburgh, was a regular competitor in the International Driving Grand Prix and finally retired from competing in 2003.

-In 2018, the Royal Windsor Horse Show will be celebrating 75 years.
+In 2018, Royal Windsor Horse Show celebrated 75 years.